verekia/js-stack-from-scratch/tutorial/05-redux-immutable-fetch/README.md

 ### Fetch

+> 💡 **[Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)** is a standardized JavaScript function to make asynchronous calls inspired by jQuery's AJAX methods.

-We are going to use `fetch` to make calls to the server from the client. `isomorphic-fetch` is a polyfill for `fetch` that makes it work cross-browsers and also in Node.
+We are going to use `fetch` to make calls to the server from the client. `fetch` is not supported by all browsers yet, so we are going to need a polyfill. `isomorphic-fetch` is a polyfill that makes it work cross-browsers and in Node too!

 - Run `yarn add isomorphic-fetch`.